Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - bytes 0x011D6 and 0x011D6 repeated at 0x011FA and 0x11FB seem to be a checksum only related to vector state ;
 - Occurences of these checksums is preceded by the word "Magic" in ascii, perhaps a kind of humor ;
 - The last byte into an image slot (0xXXFFF) is not related to the image state ;
-- Any discrepancy between data, scores and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted) ;
+- Any discrepancy between data, scores and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating) ;

 # Summary